Haliburton Scout Reserve: Camp-wide Fire

 On Friday evening, the staff host a camp-wide campfire at Smokey Hollow, located just east of the hub down the camp road.
 Each group usually prepares a song or skit to perform at the campfire as a final send-off to the week long camp before departing on Saturday.
 At the same time as arriving for this fire in their canoes at the waterfront in front of the hub, campers can sign themselves in with their song or skit along as their canoes and they will be drove back to their site for the night on the pontoon boats before being drove out on the same boats the following morning.
 This is done to save time the following morning by having the canoes brought back on the night of the campfire.
 Due to the early morning the next day, Groups will be called from the campfire to leave in numerical order with some required to remain longer based on their departure time the next morning.

 Program resources

 Scouts will have access to their assigned canoes all week and rowboats present at site while kayaks, and sailboats will be available by request of a staff member after they have had their respective lesson in the craft.
 Kennabi Lake offers excellent fishing.
 Important to note is the license required to fish within Canadian inland waters for all who wish to do so, international or domestic in origin.
-These can be acquired online prior too arrival or at numerous outdoor shops throughout Ontario.
+These can be acquired online prior to arrival or at numerous outdoor shops throughout Ontario.
 For those wishing to venture off on their own to explore there are many day trips available including visiting the logging museum within Algonquin Provincial Park, seeing undomesticated wolves at the Haliburton Forest & Wildlife Reserve, or climbing up the Dorset County Scenic Lookout Tower in the town of Haliburton.